Albuquerque, New Mexico Therapists

 People in New Mexico simply aren’t very happy.
 They have one of the lowest self-reported emotional well-being rates in the country.
 This could be because they don’t have access to services such as couples counseling.

-Couples counseling and therapy is known to boost self-esteem and emotional well-being.
+Couples counseling and therapy are known to boost self-esteem and emotional well-being.
 If the residents of Albuquerque knew how to find this sort of help, they would have more successful and happy relationships.

 Mental Health Resources in Albuquerque